INTO-CPS-Association/DTaaS/docs/admin/guides/hosting_site_without_https.md

 # Hosting site without https

-The default setup is http.
-In order to host your site without https, please also see the [reverse proxy section on the overview page](../overview.md#reverse-proxy).
+In the default setup, the https connection is provided by the reverse proxy.
+The DTaaS application runs in http mode.
+So removing the reverse proxy removes the https mode.